Handling errors in Step Functions workflows - Amazon Step Functions

 Note

 As a best practice, tasks that reference a Lambda function should handle Lambda service exceptions.
-For more information, see Handle Lambda service exceptions.
+For more information, see Handle transient Lambda service exceptions.

 Handling a failure using Catch